History Super Curriculum

 Who was Queen Victoria and what were some of the key events that occurred during her lifetime?
 What were the similarities and differences between rich Victorians and poor Victorians?
 Who were some of the key Victorian scientists and inventors and what did they create? |

-Spring 1 | Spring 2 - Which significant people made a difference & how?
-(ACP3) |
+Summer 1 | Summer 2 - Which significant people from the past made a difference and how?
+(ACP 3) |

 ---|---|